Ear tags provide unique identification of sheep

 There are two types of sheep ear tag identifications -Visual and Electronic (RFID).

-They are both identical tags, the only difference is that electronic tags contain a RFID programmed microchip embedded into them which allows you to also track your sheep electronically.
+They are both identical tags, the only difference is that electronic tags contain a RFID programmed microchip.
+This chip is embedded into them which allows you to also track your sheep electronically.
 Both VID and EID tags are either NLIS approved or non-NLIS approved (read below).

 Visually, sheep ear tags allow you to identify your sheep by its coloured coded tag on its ear.